-Your online community can be a powerful communications tool for your association.
+Your online community can be a powerful member communications tool for your association.
+Here are five ideas to help you use your virtual community to take your member communications to the next level.

 Your association has a lot to offer members.
 You provide everything from industry news and networking events to professional development opportunities.

-As you build your communications plan for getting the word out to members about the great benefits available to them, be sure to include your online member community.
-Besides being a valuable member benefit in itself (for social networking among your association’s members and prospective members), your online community can also be a powerful communications tool for your association.
+As you build your communications plan for getting the word out to members about the great benefits available to them, be sure to include your association’s online community.

 What if your association doesn’t have an online member community?

-If you’re association hasn’t gotten started yet with an online community, read The Small Association’s Guide to Getting Started with an Online Community for tips to help you get one off the ground.
-And when you need a technology platform to set up your virtual member community, keep in mind that YourMembership AMS by Community Brands includes easy-to-use online community functionality.
+If your association hasn’t gotten started yet with an online community, no problem.
+Read The Small Association’s Guide to Getting Started with an Online Community for ideas and tips to help you get an online community off the ground.
+And when you need a technology platform to set up your online member community, keep in mind that YourMembership AMS includes easy-to-use online community functionality.

-How to use your online member community as a communications channel
+How to use your association’s online community for member communications

-Now let’s look at five ideas for using your online community as an effective communications channel:
+Let’s look at five effective ideas for using your online community as an effective member communications channel:

 1. Post important content.